matrefeytontias/BoIMB/README.md

 function BigMod:mod1_doTheThing(blah, bleh, bloo)
 	mod1_bleh()
 end

-function mod1_bleh()

 ```
 Because of how this works, you are not allowed to name two registered mods with the same name, and compilation will fail if you do so.

 ### Resource files

 Because resource files are created by an external program and can be referenced many times in code, it is up to the user to make sure that collisions
-can't happen - the tool will still give a warning if a collision is detected and abort compilation.
+can't happen - the tool will still give an error if a collision is detected and abort compilation.